Road Rage is Not Acceptable in Wisconsin

 If you suffer any harm and damage to your vehicle after a road rage incident with an aggressive driver, you can seek recovery of your losses against the at-fault driver.

-In most cases, your first option for seeking compensation after a road rage accident can be through an insurance claim through the at-fault driver’s vehicle liability insurance policy.
-A road rage accident attorney can help you to prepare and file a claim on your behalf.
+In most cases, your first option for seeking compensation after a road rage accident is to file an insurance claim through the at-fault driver’s vehicle liability insurance policy.
+A road rage accident attorney can help you prepare and file a claim on your behalf.

 Road rage accidents can lead to trouble in the insurance claims process if an insurer attempts to dispute liability for the accident or challenges the victim’s version of the events.

 A lawyer can help you gather the evidence and information necessary to negotiate with an insurer to settle in your favor.
-However, if there is a disagreement as to liability or the amount of your damages, a lawsuit may be necessary.
+However, if there is a disagreement about liability or the amount of your damages, a lawsuit may be necessary.

-If your attorney determines a lawsuit is a possible option in your case, you may need to go to trial to fight for compensation for your losses in your case.
+If your attorney determines that a lawsuit is a possible option in your case, you may need to go to trial to fight for compensation for your losses.
 Most road rage accident cases will settle, but it is not a guarantee, and it is worth keeping in mind that sometimes going to court might be your best legal option.

 Common Injuries to Victims in an Aggressive Driving Accident